You know who the INFPs are. They are the most compassionate, empathetic, and peace-revering type among the 16 Myers-Briggs personalities.

 However, some INFPs take idealism too far that they confuse real life with imagination.
 As a result, when INFPs see the reality too far from what they idealized, it discourages and paralyzes them.

-When INFPs are too drawn with their imagination, they neglect the truths about reality, that life is a trial-and-error game.
+When INFPs are too drawn by their imagination, they neglect the truths about reality, that life is a trial-and-error game.
 Nothing comes perfectly on the first try.

 Since INFPs are obsessed with the perfection they created, when they face the imperfect real world, they have tendencies to back out and leave everyone hanging.